Skip to main content

 1997

-Civic Artistic Director William Sanders take a hiatus to assist Joe Mantello on Neil Simon’s Proposals, one of the many productions on which he works with Mr. Mantello over their twenty-five year friendship and collaboration.
-They both look forward to more.
-Proposals, A Man of No Importance, and the Tony-winning Love!
+Civic Artistic Director William Sanders takes a hiatus to assist Joe Mantello on Neil Simon’s Proposals, one of the many productions on which he works with Mr. Mantello over their decades long friendship and collaboration.
+Productions they worked on together, Proposals, A Man of No Importance, and the Tony-winning Love!
 Valour!
-Compassion!
-Are all subsequently seen at Civic.
+Compassion! are all subsequently produced at Civic.

 1997

-Civic becomes the first community theatre in the nation to produce Angels in America, Tony Kushner’s epic two-part play dealing with gay men in the dawn of the AIDS generation.
-Civic’s production is met with critical and public acclaim; the stoy is later adapted into an HBO miniseries starring Al Pacino and Meryl Streep.
+Civic becomes the first community theatre in the nation to produce Angels in America, and one of the only theatres in the country to produce both parts in the same season.
+Tony Kushner’s epic two-part play dealing with gay men in the dawn of the AIDS generation, Civic’s production is met with critical and public acclaim; the play is produced again 10 years later to equal acclaim and previous the the acclaimed Broadway revival.

 2002

-Civic purchases a second facility to create additional classroom space and a black box theatre for live performances and films, and to make way in the original facility for first floor restrooms by moving the Scene Shop to a new space.
-The theatre hires John P. Toner as its first full-time Development Director, to oversee fundraising for the growing capital campaign.
+Civic purchases a second facility at 514 N 19th Street to create additional classroom space and a black box theatre for live performances and films, and to make way in the original facility for first floor restrooms by moving the Scene Shop to a new space. .

 2003